ksamuk/pixy/docs/output.rst

 File: ``[prefix]_watterson_theta.txt``

-Watterson's θ is an estimator of the population mutation rate computed from the number of segregating sites.
+Watterson's θ is an estimator of the population mutation rate computed from the number of mutations observed in a window.
 The unbiased estimator implemented in ``pixy`` corrects for missing data and arbitrary ploidy.
 See Bailey, Stevison & Samuk (2025) for the derivation.

+``pixy`` counts a site with *k* observed alleles as *k* − 1 mutations (Tajima's ``s*``), which on biallelic data is identical to counting segregating sites.
+See :doc:`interpreting_tajima_d` for what this means for multiallelic data and for comparison with other tools.

 ``pop``
     The ID of the population.